Are you puzzled about what to wear in the snow? Ladies usually feel colder than men, and there are body parts that collect such discomfort fast.

-- Arc’teryx Beta SL
+- The Arc’teryx Beta SL

 - Arc’teryx Alpha SV

 Tip: Your hands need protection too.
 Choose a hiking specific pair of gloves and leave your plain wool knitted pair home.
 Why?
-You may want to build a snowman or through some snowballs to your friends.
+You may want to build a snowman or through some snowballs with your friends.

 Waterproof gloves will keep you warm, without getting wet.
 There are glove options with extra linings, and you can have 2 in 1.
 Read this extended post for best-hiking gloves.